 Historically, we have held large cash balances in currencies other than U.S. dollars, including Japanese Yen and Renminbi.
 We also held dual currency deposits in U.S. dollars and Japanese Yen.
 Fluctuations in exchange rates and changes in the investment environment can affect market prices and the income from our deposits and other investments.
-We have in the past suffered substantial losses as a result of these deposits in U.S. dollars and Japanese Yen.
-Fluctuations in exchange rates and changes in the investment environment can affect market prices and the income from our deposits and other investments.
 We have in the past suffered substantial losses as a result of these deposits in U.S. dollars and Australian dollars.
+We may in the future suffer substantial losses as a result of these deposits in U.S. dollars and Australian dollars.
+We may in the future suffer substantial losses as a result of these deposits in U.S. dollars and Australian dollars.
 We may in the future suffer substantial losses as a result of these deposits and other investments, which may materially affect our financial condition and results of operations.
-For a detailed discussion of our exposure to fluctuations in the value of the Renminbi against the U.S. dollar, see "-Risks Related to Doing Business in China-Fluctuations in exchange rates may have a material adverse effect on your investment" and for a discussion of our foreign exchange risk in general, see "Item 11-Quantitative and Qualitative Disclosures about Market Risk-Foreign Exchange Risk."
+For a detailed discussion of our exposure to fluctuations in the value of the Renminbi against the U.S. dollar, see "-Risks Related to Doing Business in China-Fluctuations in exchange rates may have a material adverse effect on your investment" and for a discussion of our foreign exchange risk in general, see "Item 11 -Quantitative and Qualitative Disclosures about Market Risk-Foreign Exchange Risk."